 < Back to all Press releases

-Volunteers Continue Rebuilding Homes in Paradise, CA for 2018 Camp Fire Victims
+Volunteers Continue Rebuilding Homes for Victims of California Wildfires

 Press Release

-May 9, 2022 – SAN DIEGO – A group of nineteen skilled construction volunteers from International Relief Teams (IRT) will deploy to the town of Paradise in Northern California for one week to rebuild homes destroyed by the devastating 2018 Camp Fire.
+September 7, 2022 –SAN DIEGO – Two groups of skilled construction volunteers from International Relief Teams (IRT) will deploy to Northern California for one week to rebuild homes destroyed by the devastating California fires.

-“This is our third team to deploy to Paradise in 2022.
-We could not do this important work without our dedicated,skilled volunteers and we are so grateful for their commitment.
+“This is our first team to deploy to Happy Camp and our tenth team for Paradise.
+We could not do this important work without our dedicated, skilled volunteers and we are so grateful for their commitment.
 We will continue to send teams as needed to help families who cannot recover on their own,” said Angelica Ocampo, IRT Chief Executive Officer.

 Sign up to receive inspiring stories and learn how you can help.